zspitz/dlr/docs/sites-binders-dynobj-interop/api-reference.md

 <h2 id="strongbox-class">6.20 StrongBox Class</h2>

-An instance of StrongBox&lt;T&gt; may be used by binders to represent values passed by reference.
+An instance of StrongBox\<T\> may be used by binders to represent values passed by reference.
 The type parameter T represents the type of the value to be referenced.

 <h3 id="class-summary-19">6.20.1 Class Summary</h3>